 A Contemporary BAM Story

-David took his family to China in the 1980s and started a handicrafts factory in a coastal city.
-With hard work and innovation over 30 years, his product line went from decorative lampshades and glass collectibles to glass-reinforced composite material for industrial use.
+David took his family to an unreached Asian country in the 1980s and started a handicrafts factory in a coastal city.
+With hard work and innovation over 30 years, his products became more and more diversified as the company grew in revenue and profits.

 David trained his local managers and made a point to know his employees, down to the janitor.
 He staffed an entire department with handicapped workers.
 His staff saw David work and raise his family.
 They saw him pray and work through technical problems, financial crises, management issues, and spiritual attacks in every form and fashion.
 Many became believers.

 The business created jobs for the community, supported causes serving the poor and needy, and sponsored an orphanage.
 When the labor bureau ran a competition for workers to elect “The Best Boss” to promote best business practice, David won the title six years in a row.
 The 7th year, the prize went to another company.
 Then David was given the honor again the following year.